APPLYING FOR AID

 Your signature on the FAFSA indicates that you understand that Cardozo's OSF reserves the right to request additional documentation in support of your aid application, and you will not receive a financial award until you have complied with the requirements.

-Admitted students who have filed the FAFSA and met all of he requirements, will receive a financial aid award letter from Cardozo's OSF.
-The award letter will detail eligibility for federal student loans and any instititonal aid (merit scholarships, need-based grants, need-based loans).
+Admitted students who have filed the FAFSA and met all of he requirements will receive a financial aid award letter from Cardozo's OSF.
+The award letter will detail eligibility for federal student loans and any instititonal aid (merit scholarships, need-based grants, need-based loans) if applicable.
 Detailed information regarding these awards will accompany the award letter.
 It is extremely important that you thoroughly review all of the information provided to you within the award letter and any accompanying documentation.
-We strongly recommend that you visit Cardozo's Debt Management website for helpful information on budgeting, loan repayment (including Income Based Repayment and Pay As You Earn), loan forgiveness (including Public Service Loan Forgivness and Cardozo's LRAP), and other important details.
+We strongly recommend that you visit Cardozo's Debt Management website for helpful information on budgeting, loan repayment (including Income Driven Repayment plans), loan forgiveness (including Public Service Loan Forgiveness and Cardozo's LRAP), and other important details.

-Deposited students may proceed by accepting and/or applying for the appropriate financial aid, as indicated on the award letter.
+Deposited students may proceed by accepting and/or applying for the appropriate student loans as indicated on the award letter.
 Detailed instructions will be provided to you on how to officially accept and/or apply for student loans.

 International JD Students

 International students applying for institutional need-based aid must file the International JD Student Financial Aid Application - 2020-2021

 Students should not wait until they have been admitted to file the FASFA.
 Financial aid files for entering students are reviewed when a student has been admitted to the law school.

 Students are encouraged to file the FAFSA by the following dates: